niels-lubbes/cyclides/README.md

     RGX = getReal[getGX[BX], rs];
     EX = getEX[BX];

-    (* Select pairs of classes in RGX that do not intersect in one point. *) pairsRGX = DeleteDuplicatesBy[Sort]@
+    (* Select pairs of classes in RGX that do not intersect in two points. *) pairsRGX = DeleteDuplicatesBy[Sort]@
         Select[Permutations[RGX, {2}], #[[1]].M.#[[2]] != 2 &];